-- Integration Techniques

-- Infinite series

-- Parametric equations and polar coordinates

-- Attendance: Students are expected to attend all class meetings.
+Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
 If you cannot regularly attend class due to a time conflict with another class or activity, you should change to a different section of this course or wait until a later semester to take this course.
 You may not remain on the class roster but attend a different section of this course merely for the convenience of your schedule.
 If you must be absent from class you are expected to complete class requirements (e.g. homework assignments) prior to the absence.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to receive permission to take a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
 No final exam exemptions.

-- Homework: Students are expected to do their homework and participate in class.
+Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework exercises help students review and reinforce concepts covered in class.
 The textbook exercises are arranged in generally increasing level of difficulty.
 Working only the low-numbered exercises will not prepare a student sufficiently for the test and final examination exercises.
 All assigned homework exercises must be worked until successful completion.
 You should work, and if necessary re-work, the exercises until you achieve at least an 80% proficiency on the exercises.
-In addition to homework problems which will be assigned nearly every class meeting from the textbook, there will be periodic (most likely, twice weekly) graded homework assignments administered through the Mathzone website.
-Deadlines for completing the Mathzone assignments will be announced several days in advance.
-Students should begin to work on these assignments as soon as possible in order to avoid delays which may result from computer, website, and internet availability problems.
-If you have questions about an exercise posted on the Mathzone website, please ask me.
-The tutors in the Math Assistance Center have been instructed not to help students with exercises downloaded from the Mathzone website.
-Every student will be allowed one, and only one, 48-hour extension to the deadline of one Mathzone assignment.
-If you need the deadline extension, you must request it before the deadline.
-Requests made after the deadlines will not be granted.
+In addition to the homework problems which will be assigned nearly every class meeting from the textbook, there will be periodic (probably weekly) graded homework assignments distributed on paper during class.
+These assignments will be collected and graded.
+The tutors in the Math Assistance Center will be instructed not to help students with the graded homework exercises.